Soulpepper: The Academy

-Soulpepper's goal is to play a significant role in the development of future generations of theater artists through the Soulpepper Academy.
-This full-time, paid training program was launched in 2006.
-Selected through a nationwide search, 8 artists undertake a one-year residency to further develop their skills under the guidance of leading theater practitioners, further their careers through involvement in Soulpepper productions, teach in the classrooms of the local community, mentor youth and develop a collective creation.
+Soulpepper Theatre Company aims to contribute to the growth of upcoming generations of theatre artists via the Soulpepper Academy.
+The Academy, which began in 2006, is a full-time, paid training program.
+After a nationwide search, eight artists are selected to participate in a one-year residency.
+During this time, they refine their abilities under the guidance of esteemed theatre practitioners, advance their careers by engaging in Soulpepper productions, offer instruction in local community classrooms, act as mentors to young individuals, and collaborate on collective creative ventures.

 The Soulpepper Academy program is divided into two phases.
 The first is focused on training and pedagogy, while the second shifts to performance/production with ongoing training.
 The Academy was on hold and under review in 2018, but has since resumed.